 Capacity building of provincial and local governments

 Norway supports the establishment of inclusive, efficient, and responsible institutions at the federal, provincial and local levels through the Provincial and Local Governance Support Programme (PLGSP) under the Ministry of Federal Affairs and General Administration.
 Norway has committed NOK 170 million to this programme for the period 2019-2023.
 Gender equality is an important focus area of the PLGSP.
 Norway also supports the federal and provincial parliaments to ensure rule of law, social justice, and human rights for all.
 The Norwegian contribution to this amounts to NOK 24 million.

 Public financial management and anti-corruption

-Norway is supporting Government of Nepal’s Public Financial Management (PFM) reform through the World Bank’s Multi-Donor Trust Fund (MDTF).
-This support is assisting Nepal to improve accounting and audit procedures, public procurements and citizens engagement.
-The support is in line with the National Public Finance Management Strategy 2016/17-2025/26.
-The fund has been extended until 2022.
-The Embassy also takes active part in the Integrity and Accountability Working Group.
+Norway supports the Government of Nepal’s Public Financial Management (PFM) reform through the World Bank’s Multi-Donor Trust Fund (MDTF).
+This assists Nepal in improving accounting and audit procedures as well as public procurement.
+The support amounts to 49 million NOK, and is in line with the National Public Finance Management Strategy 2016/17-2025/26.

 All measures funded by the Norwegian government are required to be based on these principles